 In addition to all of these resources we also have Essex101, a fully interactive online course

 which students can undertake in their own time or you can use in the classroom.

 By investing in teachers we want to invest in the next generation of students, so we've ensured we invest in teachers CPD

 by arranging events.
 Our academics have a wealth of knowledge to be shared.

-allow them to talk to current students and help them to make important decisions about their next steps.
+talk to current students about the subject they're interested in and help them to make important decisions about next steps.